 How does your past interfere with your present?

 We must acknowledge that nobody enters any form of relationship without a historical ‘baggage’.
 Big or small, in the shape of memories, acting, thinking in certain ways and having beliefs that may be different from those who we are close to, we carry these without being much aware of them.
 We picked up these in our family of origin from the moment we were born through the experiences we faced.

-When we set out repairing our relationships the therapy may also involve what is known as ‘inner-child work’.
+‘Inner-child work’ is also an important element of relationships therapy to facilitate a witnessing and healing process.
 This involves discovering our unresolved past issues and reaching out to that, often young, version of ourselves who still carries the scars.
 Witnessing each other’s potentially transformative work contributes enormously to the positive shift in the participants.
 You can read more about how here.